 Most recently, Andrew served as Chief Marketing Officer and Chief Innovation Officers at Realpage, Inc..
 Occasionally, he performed expert witness services and has testified in multiple cases pertaining to social media usage, computer security, email security, software design and intellectual property.
 Adding to his computer related qualifications, Andrew is also a Registered Investment Advisor and member of FINRA.

-Andrew is married to his wife Michelle Blount .
-They have two children, Ethan and Faith.
+Andrew has two children, Ethan and Faith.
 Starting in 2009, the Blount family began a tradition of elaborately decorating their home for Christmas.
-While Andrew works on the outside, Michelle begins setting up the inside of their home each year in August.
-Visitors come from far and wide to watch the dancing light show of over 100,000 LED’s and to tour Michelle’s winter wonderland.
+Visitors come from far and wide to watch the dancing light show of over 100,000 LED’s.
 Each person is greeted with a smile and a cup of warm apple cider.
 The Blount’s home has been featured all over the Internet and on the front page of the Orange County Register.

 From 2009-2014 Andrew served as a member of the Foundation Board of the Orange County High School of the Arts and is an active philanthropist.
 While the Blount family are avid travelers, focusing mainly on Mexico, Central America and Africa with an occasional European trip, Andrew loves Laguna Hills the most which is the city in which he chose to raise his family in and currently serves as City Councilman and past Mayor of Laguna Hills, California.